An ACT Government Website

 Benefits of collecting rainwater

-Collecting and storing rainwater is a great alternative water source.
-Storing water can:
+Collecting and storing rainwater is a great alternative water source, it can:

 • be used during dry spells or water restrictions